Siemens Healthineers (ETR:SHL) PT Set at €55.30 by JPMorgan Chase & Co.

-Siemens Healthineers (ETR:SHL) received a €55.30 ($65.06) price target from investment analysts at JPMorgan Chase & Co. in a research report issued on Wednesday, Borsen Zeitung reports.
-The brokerage currently has a “buy” rating on the stock.
-JPMorgan Chase & Co.‘s price target would suggest a potential upside of 13.90% from the stock’s previous close.
+Siemens Healthineers (ETR:SHL) has been given a €55.30 ($65.06) price objective by JPMorgan Chase & Co. in a research note issued on Tuesday, Borsen Zeitung reports.
+The firm presently has a “buy” rating on the stock.
+JPMorgan Chase & Co.‘s price objective indicates a potential upside of 17.81% from the company’s previous close.

 Siemens Healthineers AG, through its subsidiaries, develops, manufactures, and distributes imaging, diagnostic, and advanced therapies products and services to healthcare providers worldwide.
 The company operates through three segments; Imaging, Diagnostics, and Advanced Therapies.
 The Imaging segment offers magnetic resonance, computed tomography, X-ray, molecular imaging, and ultrasound systems.